Pre-release

 • newRoom Object

-A room object to which to move player.
+A room object to which to move subject.

 • params Object